THE STUDY

 Quantitative data generation

-We interviewed a group of children and young people who responded the survey to better understand the impact of PACEs on their lives.
-Participants spoke of their own experiences, perspectives and views and the way in which they create resources and opportunities to promote their own wellbeing and health.
+We interviewed a group of children and young people who responded to the survey to better understand the impact of PACEs on their lives.
+Participants spoke about their own experiences, perspectives, and views, and the ways in which they create resources and opportunities to promote their own wellbeing and health.

 PHASE 2